Dunstable Downs winter walk, Bedfordshire

 With the car park on your right, carry on uphill and turn left into a large grass field.
 Please keep your dogs on a lead in this field as there may be sheep grazing.

 Follow the hedge line at the top of the field, with more views of the Vale of Aylesbury on your left.
-You're following the Ridgeway Link which joins Dunstable Downs to Ivinghoe Beacon.
+You're following the Ridgeway Link a linear walking route linking two spectacular landmarks in the Chilterns landscape, the Chilterns Gateway Centre and Ivinghoe Beacon.
 After walking under a number of Beech trees and passing through a bridlegate, the Chilterns Gateway Centre soon appears on the right.

 Chilterns Gateway Centre